fmueller/play20-spring-integration/README.md

 }
 ```

-With little trick you get autowired controllers.
+For each controller you write such a static getter method.
+By calling the `getBean` method you force the autowiring of the controller.
+With this nifty trick you get autowired controllers.
 The `routes` file contains the new route:

 ```scala
 GET     /                           controllers.ControllerFactory.application.index()
 GET     /personalized/:name         controllers.ControllerFactory.application.helloTo(name: String)
 ```

-And the `Application`controller is not static anymore.
+And the `Application`controller is not static anymore and is annotated as a component.
 So, it can be autowired.

 ```java
 package controllers;